-This programme is working to improve how policing is delivered in Nigeria – not just by working with the Nigerial Police Force but by working with all the institutions, administrative functions, community groups and security actors who contribute to the national security environment.
+This programme worked to improve how policing is delivered in Nigeria – not just by working with the Nigerial Police Force but by working with all the institutions, administrative functions, community groups and security actors who contribute to the national security environment.

-We have worked on this four-year programme since 2016, funded by the Foreign and Commonwealth Office’s Conflict, Security and Stability Fund.
-Our Abuja-based delivery team is supporting the areas of accountability, community policing, resource allocation and cohesion among policing actors on safety and security issues.
-We’re working at state level in Borno, Kano, Lagos, Enugu, Adamawa and Yobe states, as well as federally out of the Federal Capital Territory.
+We worked on this four-year programme from 2016 to 2020, funded by the Foreign, Commonwealth and Development Office’s Conflict, Security and Stability Fund.
+Our Abuja-based delivery team supported the areas of accountability, community policing, resource allocation and cohesion among policing actors on safety and security issues.
+We worked at state level in Borno, Kano, Lagos, Enugu, Adamawa and Yobe states, as well as federally out of the Federal Capital Territory.

-We are working with the Nigeria Police Force (NPF) and targeted policing accountability mechanisms to build their capacity.
-We are also providing technical assistance to key counterparts and institutions to improve their ability to function.
-The programme is building communication within and between security actors to improve the effectiveness of public outreach and advocacy.
+We worked with the Nigeria Police Force (NPF) and targeted policing accountability mechanisms to build their capacity.
+We also provided technical assistance to key counterparts and institutions to improve their ability to function.
+The programme further aimed to build communication within and between security actors to improve the effectiveness of public outreach and advocacy.

-NPP works vertically through administrative levels at the federal, state and in local communities to address identified problems within policing structures.
-Interventions are also implemented horizontally to ensure changes in service delivery, accountability, coherence, and evidence-based resourcing and planning.
+The Nigeria Policing Programme worked vertically through administrative levels at the federal, state and in local communities to address identified problems within policing structures.
+Interventions were also implemented horizontally to ensure changes in service delivery, accountability, coherence, and evidence-based resourcing and planning.